mxagar/machine_learning_ibm/06_Capstone_Project/06_Capstone_Recommender_System.md

 - User-based
 - Item-based

 In the **user-based** approach we have a target/active user for whom similar users or users in the clustering neighborhood are found.
 Similarity is determined by preferences, which can be derived as liked movies.
 From those similar users, movies that the target user has not watched/liked but the similar user has are taken as recommendations.
+Note that user profiles don't need to be formally genre preferences, but it suffices with the item preferences; therefore, we don't expect feature extraction from movies/items.
+However, the user-item matrix is required: the matrix that contains the ratings the users give to the items.
+The similarities are computed between the rows (users).

 ![Collaborative Filtering: User-Based](./pics/collaborative_filtering_user_based_1.jpg)